For Who? – Frequently Asked Questions

 Do I need a registered address in Germany?

 Yes.
 You need a registered residential address in Germany to become a member of Smart.
 Registration (or Anmeldung) is handled through your local citizens’ office (or Bürgeramt).
 If you live in another country, you can become a member of your national Smart cooperative.
-Smart has branches in Austria, Belgium, France, Germany, Hungary, Italy, the Netherlands, Spain and Sweden.
+Smart has branches in Austria, Belgium, France, Germany, Italy, the Netherlands, Spain and Sweden.

 I’m not a European Union citizen.
 Can I join Smart?